DebadityaMalakar/DataTypes-Python/README.md

 # DataTypes-Python

+## Matrix
+This should be avoided at all costs and numpy should rather be used

 ## Int
 This datatype is the extension of the original integer datatype in python and has different integer datatypes from the primitive times.
 - Int2(2 Bit Integer)